The main reason so many entrepreneurs under-achieve and fail is they lack discipline.

 What benefit do you offer your customers that no one else can?
 Services involve people and no two people are the same.

 Are you able to measure the effectiveness of your marketing campaigns?

 3. You need the discipline to develop a complete sales system.

 From the beginning to the end of the cycle, how will you convert qualified leads into solid referring customers?

 How will you engage the prospective customer both logically and emotionally?

-Ideally a sales process is repeatable and measurable.
-Today’s CRM systems, such as bpm'online or Infor CRM, allow you to automate portions of the process and collect actionable data on the results each step of the way.
+Ideally, a sales process is repeatable and measurable.
+Today’s CRM systems, such as Creatio low-code CRM, allow you to automate portions of the process and collect actionable data on the results each step of the way.